-ACADEMIC STANDARDS FOR FINANCIAL AID RECIPIENTS Satisfactory Academic Progress Policy for Student Financial Aid Recipients aid directly administered or certified by the college must maintain satisfactory academic progress towards the completion of a certificate or degree program of study.
+ACADEMIC STANDARDS FOR FINANCIAL AID RECIPIENTS

+Satisfactory Academic Progress Policy for Student Financial Aid Recipients

+A student receiving Federal Title IV financial aid or other financial aid directly administered or certified by the college must maintain satisfactory academic progress towards the completion of a certificate or degree program of study.
 Satisfactory academic progress for financial aid recipients is measured by both quantitative and qualitative standards and is an assessment of a student's cumulative academic record at the college.
 A student must complete successfully two-thirds (66.66%) of the credits (earned credits/ attempted credits) s/he attempts.
 All attempted credits resulting in either an academic grade or administrative transcript notation will be included in the quantitative calculation.
 Incomplete courses, course withdrawals, course repetitions, and noncredit remedial courses (with appropriate credit equivalency evaluation) will be included in this assessment.
 Transfer credits will be counted as attempted and earned credits in the calculation for determining satisfactory academic progress.
 A student must also maintain a cumulative minimum grade point average as noted below to be making satisfactory academic progress and be eligible to receive financial aid.